tachibana-shin/kosync-typescript/README.md

 # kosync-typescript

 A compact KOSync backend written in TypeScript for KOReader.
-Runs on Deno + Hono and can be deployed 100% free using Deno Deploy + Supabase (free tier).
+Runs on Deno + Hono and can be deployed 100% free using Deno Deploy + Supabase (free).

 - Runtime/server: Deno + Hono
 - Validation/OpenAPI: zod + @hono/zod-openapi